Accreditation by Professional, Statutory & Regulatory Bodies (PSRBs)

 A PSRB normally accredits a programme for a specific number of years after which they return to review and re-accredit the programmes for the next period.

-The University ensures that the documentation submitted to a PSRB is of the highest standard and consistent with University policies, and to monitor the outcomes of PSRB accreditation activity.
-Click below to find out more about this process.Process for submitting documentation to a PSRB
+The University ensures that the documentation submitted to a PSRB is of the highest standard and consistent with University policies, and monitors the outcomes of PSRB accreditation activity.
+Click below to find out more about this process.Process for submitting documentation to a PSRB and monitoring outcomes

 Schools are required to inform Registry annually of forthcoming accreditations, validation, reviews or similar activities by PSRBs and the proposed nature of that activity.